Anxiety is ancient — and so is God's answer

 "Heaviness in the heart of man maketh it stoop: but a good word maketh it glad."

 One of Scripture's most psychologically perceptive observations: anxiety is physically heavy — it makes the heart "stoop."
-The antidote, in part, is a "good word."
-Engaging Scripture in anxious moments is not naive escapism — it is what the Bible itself prescribes.
+The Hebrew word for heaviness here (de'agah) specifically refers to anxious care.
+The antidote, in part, is a "good word" — a timely, truthful, encouraging word from another person or from God through Scripture.
+Engaging the Bible in anxious moments is not naive escapism — it is what the Bible itself prescribes.

 Casting your cares on God